Subscribe for a free sweet dessert recipe delivered instantly!

-Spice up your patio with your very own concrete fire bowl!
-This is a great way to help turn your drab patio into a tropical paradise.
+Spice up your outdoor space with your very own DIY concrete tabletop fire bowl!
+This is a great way to help turn your drab patio table into a tropical paradise.

 - Quick/Fast setting concrete

 - River Rocks

 - Two large bowls, one 2″ larger than the other

 - Electric sander (to vibrate the bowl, releasing the air from the concrete)